Holy Trinity Church, Leicester

-Holy Trinity Church is an Anglican parish church in Leicester, England.
+Holy Trinity Church (HTL Church) is a Church of England parish church in Leicester, England.

-Background

 The Victorian building is situated on Regent Road to the south of the city centre, close to the University of Leicester, De Montfort University and the Leicester Royal Infirmary.
-Holy Trinity is an Evangelical, Charismatic and Anglican church.
+It is part of the Evangelical and Charismatic movements in Anglicanism.

 Elaine Sutherland was appointed as Vicar in March 2020.
 James Norris and Jitesh Patel are the Associate Vicars, appointed in September 2021 and March 2018 respectively.

 History

-The Church Building Act of 1818 provided funds for two new Leicester parishes, one of which was Holy Trinity.
+The Church Building Act 1818 provided funds for two new Leicester parishes, one of which was Holy Trinity.
 The church was built in 1838 to Sydney Smirke's classical design as the city expanded, and formed part of a new suburb.
 The new parish, also established in 1838, was created out of part of the parish of St Mary de Castro Church.

 In 1872, Holy Trinity was completely redesigned by Samuel Sanders Teulon in a High Gothic style, with spire and side turrets in red-purple brick with limestone decoration.

 During the 19th century the church had wooden pews and a single central aisle, with balconies on both sides of the church; the central aisle was occupied by the middle classes and the balconies by their servants.
 Access to ground floor was via the main church entrance, with two side entrances for the balconies.